 SFAS No. 142 requires that goodwill be tested for impairment in a two-step process.
-First, a company must compare the "estimated fair value" of a Reporting Unit to its carrying amount, including goodwill, to determine if the fair value of the Reporting Unit is less than the carrying amount, which would indicate that goodwill is impaired.
-If the company determines that goodwill is impaired, the Company must compare the "implied fair value" of the goodwill to its carrying amount to determine if there is impairment loss.
+First, a company must compare the "estimated fair value" of a Reporting Unit to its carrying amount, including goodwill, to determine if the fair value of a Reporting Unit to its carrying amount, including goodwill, to determine if the fair value of the Reporting Unit is less than the carrying amount, which would indicate that goodwill is impaired.
+If the company determines that goodwill is impaired, the Company must compare the "implied fair value" of the goodwill to its carrying amount to determine if there is an impairment loss.
 The "implied fair value" is calculated by allocating the fair value of the Reporting Unit to all assets and liabilities as if the Reporting Unit had been acquired in a business combination and accounted for under SFAS No. 141.